[Updated June 2020]

 After diamonds were first discovered here in 1871, hopeful prospectors descended to the area to stake their claims with big dreams of striking it rich.
 It was a definitive turning point in the history of South Africa.

-It all began with the first significant diamond discovery in 1866 on a farm called De Kalk, owned by Daniel Jacobs near modern-day Hopetown.
-Jacobs’ children found a shiny stone while out playing and gave it their dad, he to the neighbour who in turn gave it to a trader in a bid to ascertain the value.
-It eventually made it’s way to Grahamstown and was found to be a 21,25 carat diamond later named Eureka.
+It all began with the first significant diamond discovery in 1866 on a farm called De Kalk, owned by Daniel Jacobs, near modern-day Hopetown.
+Jacobs’ children found a shiny stone while out playing and gave it to their dad, he to the neighbour who in turn, gave it to a trader in a bid to ascertain the value.
+It eventually made its way to Grahamstown and was found to be a 21,25-carat diamond later named Eureka.